IB-Tool/ib-tool/README.md

 ## 1. Prerequisites

 - Install the necessary packages via pip or the package maganger of your IDE.
-- You need a running ArcGIS version (ArcMap or ArcGIS Prso) on the system on which the code is to be executed.
+- You need a running ArcGIS Advanced version (ArcMap or ArcGIS Pro) on the system on which the code is to be executed.
 Furthermore, a [Spatial Analyst licence](https://desktop.arcgis.com/en/arcmap/latest/extensions/spatial-analyst/what-is-the-spatial-analyst-extension.htm) is required.

 ### Python and Python packages